 “How Much Insulation Is Enough for My Home?”

-When deciding how much insulation is right for your home, it’s important to consider the R value (effectiveness rating) of the insulation being installed, along with the recommended R value for the specific area in your home.
+This is a question for an experienced insulation contractor.
+When deciding how much insulation is right for your New Hampshire home, it’s important to consider the R value (effectiveness rating) of the insulation being installed, along with the recommended R value for the specific area in your home.
 (Remember: the higher the R value, the more effective the insulation is at controlling heat flow.)

 Here in New England, for example, recommended R values are R50+ in attics, R15+ in walls, and R10+ in basements and crawlspaces.
 So, an attic generally needs much more insulation than, say, a basement or crawlspace.
 Ultimately, an insulation contractor should determine how much insulation your home needs using diagnostic tools, building science knowledge and experience.